inspircd/docs/docs/3/installation/debian.md

 ## Installing InspIRCd 3 using the Debian package

-An official package for Debian is maintained by [Adam](https://github.com/Adam-).
+An official package for Debian is maintained by the InspIRCd Team.
 You can download this from [the releases page](https://github.com/inspircd/inspircd/releases/latest).

 ### What systems are supported by this package?

-This package can be installed on all x86-64 systems running Debian 8 (jessie).
+This package can be installed on all x86-64 systems running Debian 10 (Buster) and 11 (Bullseye).

 ### How do I install this package?

-First, download the RPM package to your server using Wget.
+First, download the .deb package to your server using Wget.
 If you do not have Wget installed you can install it using `sudo apt-get install wget`.

 ```sh
 # Replace the URL here with the URL you obtained from the releases page.